LoTW is my primary means of logging.

 MFJ-464 CW Keyer/Reader in action.

 20m PSK31 at 2:30am on an early summer morning.
 Who stays up THIS late at night?
 Oh, I forgot, me!

 ARRL A-1 Operator Club 2008

-Quarter Century Wireless Association (QCWA) Life Member 2011
+Quarter Century Wireless Assoc (QCWA) Life Member 2011

 ARRL Extra Class Accredited Volunteer Examiner 2012